SegersIan/knowledge-base/content/cybersecurity/network-security.md

 * **Reputation Services** - feeds that track IP addresses, domains, and hosts known to engage in malicious activity.
   * Often combined with threat feeds.
 * **Software-Defined Networking (SDN)** software-based network configuration.
-  * Relies on controllers that managed network devices and configurations.
+  * Relies on controllers that manage network devices and configurations.
-  * Flexibile, can be changed based on metrics/insights.
+  * Flexible, can be changed based on metrics/insights.
   * You can configure security zones and such (like security groups in AWS).
   * Often on Layer 2,3 and sometimes 4.
 * **Software-Defined Wide Area Network (SD-WAN)**